BEFORE YOU CALL: ANSWERS TO FREQUENTLY ASKED QUESTIONS

 Member Annual Statements

-Paper statements will be mailed in September.
+Paper statements were mailed in September.
 You also can access your annual statement in Account Login.

 SERS continues to process Refund Applications.
 Please allow 6-8 weeks for payment to be issued from the date SERS receives the completed form.
 Also please keep in mind that refunds cannot be issued unless you have terminated your SERS-covered position and three months have passed since your last date of service.